NodeMixaholic/OpenSlotTips/README.md

 ## My own tip

 * Most if not youtubers who claim to be "casino techs" or something of the like are most likely scam artists.
-	* If theu ARE a tech, they are likely breaking a NDA, which they really shouldn't want to do.
+	* If they ARE a tech, they are likely breaking a NDA, which they really shouldn't want to do.

 - - - -